aquariumbio/aquarium/docs/_docs/protocol_developer/table.md

 ## Tables on OperationList

-Aquarium protocols are designed to work on arbitrarily large batches of `Operations` at once, so it is often the case that you will want to design a `Table` where some information about each operation is represented by a row of the table.
+Aquarium protocols are designed to work on arbitrarily large batches of `Operations` at once, so it is often the case that you will want to design a `Table` where some information about each `Operation` is represented by a row of the table.
 The `Table` shown in the example picture above uses this paradigm.

 `OperationList` has many instance methods which make generating row-per-`Operation` style `Tables` a simpler process.
 Creating a `Table` from an `OperationsList` relies on _method chaining_ these instance methods.
 To begin the table generation process, `start_table` is called on an `OperationsList`, returing a intermediary Table-like object which is initially has one row for every `Operation` in the list, and zero columns.
 Further methods may be called on this intermediary object to add columns to the `Table`.
-When all desired columns have neen added, `end_table` is called to finish the method chain and return a usable `Table` object which is ready to show to the technician.
+When all desired columns have been added, `end_table` is called to finish the method chain and return a usable `Table` object which is ready to show to the technician.

 To create a `Table` with one column, called `simple_tab`,
 ```ruby
     simple_tab = operations.start_table.input_item("Plasmid Source").end_table
 ```

-When `simple_tab` is correctly displayed within a show block, the technician might see something like this (in a `Job` of 5 `Operations`)
+When `simple_tab` is displayed within a show block, the technician might see something like this (in a `Job` of 5 `Operations`)

 ![Simple table example](images/simple_table-1.png)